jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-most companies returning to a more traditional in\-person work environment, so there could be something else at play here.This year we saw a higher percentage of incidents involving Assets in this pattern causing confirmed data breaches as well, with last year showing about 8% confirmed breaches and this year showing a surprising 91%.The important thing is to have protections on assets, where possible, that can stop a lost or stolen device from becoming a reportable data breach.
-Given the prevalence of this pattern, it seems that someone lost that memo.2024 DBIR Incident Classification Patterns52Privilege MisuseSummaryFrequencyEmployee betrayal poses a significant threat because employees steal data for personal benefit, sometimes colluding with External actors.
+most companies returning to a more traditional in\-person work environment, so there could be something else at play here.
+This year we saw a higher percentage of incidents involving Assets in this pattern causing confirmed data breaches as well, with last year showing about 8% confirmed breaches and this year showing a surprising 91%.
+The important thing is to have protections on assets, where possible, that can stop a lost or stolen device from becoming a reportable data breach.
+Given the prevalence of this pattern, it seems that someone lost that memo.
+Figure 54\.
+Top Action varieties over time in Lost and Stolen Assets 53
+Privilege
+Misuse
+Frequency
+897 incidents,
+854 with confirmed
+data disclosure
+Threat actors
+Internal (100%),
+External (1%),
+Multiple (1%)
+(breaches)
+Actor motives
+Financial (88%),
+Espionage (46%),
+Grudge (6%),
+Ideology (2%),
+Other (2%)
+(breaches)
+Data
+compromised
+Personal (83%),
+Internal (46%),
+Other (22%),
+Bank (14%)
+(breaches)
+Summary
+Employee betrayal poses a significant threat because employees steal data for personal benefit, sometimes colluding with External actors.
 Personal